 This bias can have a powerful influence on both individual and group behavior.
 It may be as simple as favoring your own sports team, or it can be something on a much larger scale, such as favoring people who share your race, ethnicity, religion, or nationality.

-Let’s take a closer look at some of the ways that the ingroup bias can influence your behaviors and decisions, ranging from simple day-to-day actions to the social relationships you form in various areas of your life.
+Let’s take a closer look at some ways that the ingroup bias can influence your behaviors and decisions, ranging from simple day-to-day actions to the social relationships you form in various areas of your life.

-How Does the Ingroup Bias Work?
+How the Ingroup Bias Works

-If you have ever attended a sporting event, then you have probably witnessed something known as the ingroup bias first-hand.
+If you have ever attended a sporting event, you have probably witnessed the ingroup bias first-hand.
 People engage in a variety of fervent, loud, and boisterous support of their own team and express their dislike and disdain for the opposing team.

-At various points in your life, you have probably belonged to a variety of different groups.
-For example, you may have joined interest-based groups in high school or college such as swing choir, drill team, or the chess club.
+At various points in your life, you have probably belonged to various groups.
+For example, you may have joined interest-based groups in high school or college, such as swing choir, drill team, or chess club.
 Perhaps you were part of an athletic team or sport.
 Or maybe you belong to a religion, organization, or association.

-This tendency to favor your own group.
-This might involve more transitory groups such as a softball team at work or more lasting associations such as your religion, nationality, or ethnicity.
+This tendency to favor your own group might involve more transitory groups such as a softball team at work or more lasting associations such as your religion, nationality, or ethnicity.
 No matter the nature of the group, people have a natural bias toward viewing the members of their own group as “good” and those outside of the group as “bad.”

 So why do we fall prey to this bias so easily?
 Like many cognitive biases, the ingroup bias serves an important purpose.
 It is designed to foster harmony and stability within the group.
 By favoring the members of our own group, you are helping to ensure the overall health and continued existence of the group.